ALDF Investigation Exposes Tyson Cruelty

 Conducting these investigations is critical to our success.
 But they are expensive.
 Depending on their complexity and duration, an undercover investigation can cost between $10,000-$50,000 or more.
 These costs include equipment, research, cost of investigator, travel, handling of evidence, and legal research and analysis.
 That does not include any resulting litigation that ALDF may file based on the evidence obtained.

 If you would like to be an exclusive behind the scenes sponsor of one of our investigations, please contact Vaughn Maurice, our Director of Development, at email@example.com or 707-795-2533 ex.
 1045.

 Will you make a gift today to support our new undercover investigations program?
 (Even if not, please take action below!)

-ALDF is calling on the USDA, OSHA, and the SEC to investigate Tyson to put an end to the cruel and illegal practice detailed in our investigation.
+ALDF is calling on the SEC to investigate Tyson to put an end to the cruel and illegal practice detailed in our investigation.
 Join us in demanding that our government hold Tyson Food, Inc. accountable.
 Take action now!